PrineetKaur/From-Automation-to-Agentic-AI/README.md

-# Agentic AI _(Technical White Paper & Documentation Repository)_
+# Agentic AI (White Paper & Technical Documentation Repository)

-This repository contains a complete technical deep-dive into **Agentic AI**, including a white paper, visual diagrams, and a full documentation suite suitable for professional and GitHub portfolio use.
+This repository contains a comprehensive technical deep dive into **Agentic AI**, including a white paper, visual diagrams, and a full documentation suite suitable for professional and GitHub portfolio use.

 ---